-- 1. Perform duties of President if he/she is not able to serve. - 2.
-Serve as Chairperson of the Program Committee and in this capacity shall: - 1.
+- Perform duties of President if he/she is not able to serve. - 2.
+Serve as Chairperson of the Program Committee and in this capacity shall: - a.
 During December and January, arrange for program planning meeting in conjunction with the WSSA meeting in February and again in March at the convention site, if deemed necessary.
 Determine which of the Society officers and sectional chairpersons need to attend the program planning meeting.
-Make use of electronic mail and telephone facilities including telephone conference calls among officers or sectional chairpersons to accomplish Society business.
-Brief meetings with newly elected sectional chairpersons at the current conference are encouraged. - 2.
+Make use of electronic mail and telephone facilities including telephone conference calls or virtual meetings among officers or sectional chairpersons to accomplish Society business.
+Brief meetings with newly elected sectional chairpersons at the current conference are encouraged. - b.
 Conduct program planning activities and present a format and theme for program for consideration by the Committee.
 Consult with the Program Committee concerning the General Session, Symposia, the Banquet Program, and the Sectional Programs.
-Collaborate with Sectional Program Chairpersons to develop symposia and invitational papers. - 3.
-Confirm and/or appoint Sectional Program Chairpersons and ascertain that all Sectional Program Chairpersons understand their responsibilities in developing the program. - 4.
-In July, extend the call for papers and posters in coordination with Communications Editor. - 5.
-Review the titles submissions to ensure alignment with NCWSS principles and limit primary authors to a maximum of 2 for papers, 2 posters or one paper and one poster.
-Authors may present an additional invited symposium paper - 6.
-Develop the program for the General Session and each sectional program of the meetings with the assistance of the Program Committee.
+Collaborate with Sectional Program Chairpersons to develop symposia and invitational papers. - c.
+Confirm and/or appoint Sectional Program Chairpersons and ascertain that all Sectional Program Chairpersons understand their responsibilities in developing the program. - d.
+Work with the Executive Secretary to update content on the NCWSS website pertaining to the Annual meeting.
+Information on the Annual Meeting webpage should include but limited to Location, Date, Call for Symposia proposal, Call for Papers, Dates for Title, Abstract and